slatedocs/slate/source/includes/kubernetes_extension/_k8_persistentvolumeclaims.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/persistentvolumeclaims?cluster_id=:cluster_id</code>

-Retrieve a list of all persistent volumes in a given [environment](#administration-environments).
+Retrieve a list of all persistent volume claims in a given [environment](#administration-environments).

 | Required                   | &nbsp;                                                      |
 | -------------------------- | ----------------------------------------------------------- |